bitwarden/help/_articles/login-with-sso/saml-azure.md

 Select the **Add user/group** button to assign access to the Login with SSO application on a user or group-level.

-## Back to the Business Portal
+## Back to the Web Vault

 At this point, you've configured everything you need within the context of the Azure Portal.
-Jump back over to the Bitwarden Business Portal to complete configuration.
+Jump back over to the Bitwarden Web Vault to complete configuration.

-The Business Portal separates configuration into two sections:
+The Single Sign-On screen separates configuration into two sections:

 - **SAML Service Provider Configuration** will determine the format of SAML requests.
 - **SAML Identity Provider Configuration** will determine the format to expect for SAML responses.